blei-lab/causal-text-embeddings/README.md

 We include pre-processed PeerRead arxiv data for convenience.

 # Tensorflow 2
-For new projects, we recommend building on the [reference tensorflow 2 implementation](https://github.com/vveitch/causal-text-embeddings-tf2) helpful.
+For new projects, we recommend building on the [reference tensorflow 2 implementation](https://github.com/vveitch/causal-text-embeddings-tf2).

 # Requirements and setup